|Relevant SDG Targets |

 |On this page: DWA-SDG Relationship | Cross-cutting policy drivers | Partnerships | ILO Capacity | Resources|

-When adopting the 2030 Agenda the world’s leader declared that “In doing so [implementing the agenda], we reaffirm our commitment to international law and emphasize that the Agenda is to be implemented in a manner that is consistent with the rights and obligations of states under international law.”
-Indeed, the 2030 Agenda “has a strong normative character and sets a truly human rights centred path for sustainable development. (…) That underlines the correspondingly central role of international labour standards in its realization” (52)
+When adopting the 2030 Agenda the world’s leaders declared that “In doing so [implementing the agenda], we reaffirm our commitment to international law and emphasize that the Agenda is to be implemented in a manner that is consistent with the rights and obligations of states under international law.”
+Indeed, the 2030 Agenda “has a strong normative character and sets a truly human rights centred path for sustainable development. (…) that underlines the correspondingly central role of international labour standards in its realization.”
+(52)

 Rights at work are addressed in international labour standards, which include binding Conventions and non-binding Recommendations, Codes of Practice and guidelines.
 International labour standards are debated, constructed and adopted by means of a tripartite process involving governments, workers, and employers, thus reflecting broad support for those standards from the social partners, who are the key actors in the economy.
 Standards are adopted by a two-thirds majority vote of the ILO’s constituents and are therefore an expression of universally acknowledged principles.
 At the same time, they reflect the fact that countries have diverse cultural and historical backgrounds, legal systems and levels of economic development.
 Indeed, most standards have been formulated in a manner that makes them flexible enough to be translated into national law and practice with due consideration of these differences.
 Other standards have so-called “flexibility clauses” allowing states to lay down temporary standards that are less stringent than those normally prescribed, to exclude certain categories of workers from the application of the Convention or to apply only certain parts of the instrument.

-Since 1919, the ILO has adopted 189 Conventions, 6 Protocols33 and 204 Recommendations covering a wide range of issues related to the world of work.
+Since 1919, the ILO has adopted 189 Conventions, 6 Protocols34 and 204 Recommendations covering a wide range of issues related to the world of work.
 In addition, dozens of Codes of Practice have been developed.
 As can be expected, some of these instruments no longer correspond to today’s needs.
-The ILO Governing Body reviewed all ILO standards adopted before 1985 and determined that some 71 conventions, including the fundamental conventions and those adopted after 1985 remained fully up-to-date and should be actively promoted, and the remainder required revision or withdrawal.
+The ILO Governing Body has reviewed all ILO standards adopted before 1985 and determined that some 71 conventions, including the fundamental conventions and those adopted after 1985 remain fully up-to-date and should be actively promoted, and that the remainder require revision or withdrawal.
 This work is ongoing, and the Governing Body decided in 2016 to review 235 international labour standards organized into 20 thematic sets of instruments.

 International labour standards are being used for a number of purposes: